 Some other prominent features of BatchMaster’s pharma ERP include batch inspection, support to rework of excess product into WIP, alternate finished goods, or even by-product for resale, multi-level batches,

-ERP brings in automation
+ERP Brings in Automation

-BMR are documents that help manufacturers ensure quality and regulatory requirements are achieved, while MBR are general manufacturing instructions – a prerequisite for cGMP – which lay foundation for a precise, detailed description of a pharmaceutical manufacturing operation.
+BMR are documents that help manufacturers ensure quality and regulatory requirements are achieved, while MBR are general manufacturing instructions – a prerequisite for cGMP – which lay the foundation for a precise, detailed description of a pharmaceutical manufacturing operation.

-Furthermore, using a pharma ERP software, regulatory requirements can be addressed, and Formula bills of material (BOMs), packaged and batch entry BOMs, batch sheet and ticket processing, private label, custom orders, bills of lading, and other manufacturing processes can be simplified.
+Furthermore, using pharma ERP software, regulatory requirements can be addressed, and Formula bills of material (BOMs), packaged and batch entry BOMs, batch sheet and ticket processing, private label, custom orders, bills of lading, and other manufacturing processes can be simplified.

-BatchMaster ERP for pharmaceuticals helps the manufacturers integrate all the processes such as planning, purchasing, sales, inventory, marketing, distribution, regulatory compliance etc., and allows their pharma manufacturing business to operate more efficiently and profitably.
+BatchMaster ERP for pharmaceuticals helps the manufacturers integrate all the processes such as planning, purchasing, sales, inventory, marketing, distribution, regulatory compliance, etc., and allows their pharma manufacturing business to operate more efficiently and profitably.
 Contact us today for more information.